JimderDon/moo-indesign/README.md

 * send your finished design to MOO, where you can check it over before adding it your cart.

-A normal MOO pack of cards would typically have one details side and many image sides, but using this extension you can create any number of each, and the MOO site will do the right thing.
+A normal MOO pack of cards would typically have one details side and one or more image sides, but using this extension you can create any number of each, and the MOO site will do the right thing.
 Give it a go!